LRolfL/tes3mp-0.8/README.md

 -- finallyVampireWerewolf: Makes everyone able to become a vampire or werewolf without console commands.

--- simplyRegenMagicka: Simpler way to add players magicka regeneration and adjust the amount of regeneration and its timing.
+-- simplyRegenMagicka: Simple way to add players magicka regeneration and adjust the amount of regeneration and its timing.